 5 of the Most Frequently Asked Questions about Pain Management

 Chronic pain refers to a type of pain which occurs for more than six months after the expected recovery period for an illness.
-It continues for a long time because of a chronic condition.
+It continues for a long time because it's developed into a chronic condition.
 The pain may not be constant; however, it does interfere with activities and daily life.

-Such a program provides various skills to help a person in managing the experienced pain better.
+A pain management program provides individuals with various skills to help them in managing the experienced pain better.
 A cure isn’t promised with such programs; however, the quality of life does improve.
 Moreover, the individual in pain can have more control of his or her life.

-Since opiates are addictive, the FDA has demanded a development of REMS – Risk Evaluation and Mitigation Strategies.
-The program will give all of the patients and involved medical staff information about the benefits and the risk of opiates.
-The individual in pain will be given proper counseling as well as drug guides.
-In many cases, the person in pain will feel isolated, concerned, and frustrated – if, or when, this happens, it is important to openly communicate with your pain management team or primary care physician to evaluate other pain-relieving treatment options appropriate for you.
+Since opioids can be addictive, the FDA has demanded a development of REMS – Risk Evaluation and Mitigation Strategies.
+The program will give all of the patients and involved medical staff information about the benefits and the risk of opioids.
+The individual in pain will be given proper counseling, as well as drug guides.
+In many cases, the person in pain will feel isolated, concerned, and frustrated – if or when this happens, it is important to openly communicate with your pain management team or primary care physician, so they can evaluate other pain-relieving treatment options that are appropriate for you.
 No individual experiencing pain should be prevented from feeling better.

-If you go to the appointment prepared with a list of questions, detailed pain log, and summary report of previous logs, the doctor will be able to spending more time assessing your condition to come up with a holistic treatment plan.
-The specialist may ask you about symptoms unrelated related to pain but are a result of your condition.
+You should go to the appointment prepared with a list of questions, detailed pain log, and summary report from previous doctors.
+The doctor will then be able to spending more time assessing your condition to come up with a treatment plan.
+The specialist may ask you about symptoms unrelated related to pain but are a related to your condition.
 Such symptoms include sleep patterns, stomach symptoms, emotional status, and bowel symptoms.